What you'll need:

 1 pinch red pepper flake (optional // for heat)

-Serve as is or top with desired toppings, such as croutons, fresh dill or basil, tomatoes, crispy baked chickpeas, nutritional yeast or Vegan Parmesan Cheese, and/or black pepper.
+- Serve as is or top with desired toppings, such as croutons, fresh dill or basil, tomatoes, crispy baked chickpeas, Seed Ranch's Vegan Cheese and/or black pepper.